Our Lead Management Program: Ensuring Safety, Quality and Education

 - Most of the discussion is about lead, but doesn’t the LCR also address copper in the system?

-The human body has a natural mechanism for maintaining the proper level of copper in it.
+The human body has a natural mechanism for maintaining the proper level of copper.

 Water is one of the ways that copper may enter our bodies.
 The EPA has established an "action level" for copper in drinking water.
 This action level is exceeded if the level of copper in more than 10 percent of the tap water samples collected by a water system is greater than 1,300 parts per billion.